peterarsentev/code_quality_principles/README.md

 The project contains principles, which improve code quality.

 Below, you can find list of principles.
-Each principles has examples of bad and good code snippet with explanations.
+Each principles has examples of bad and good code snippets with explanations.

 Contribute
 ----------